relvacode/gpool/README.md

 ```go
 func NewPool(Workers int) *Pool
 ```
-NewPool creates a new Pool with the given worker count
+NewPool creates a new Pool with the given worker count.
+Workers in the pool are started automatically.

 #### func (*Pool) Close